|The Pan-Romantic Demisexual Flag, courtesy of "Pride Flags for Us" Tumblr Page|

 I dated a few guys during high school, had horrible relationships, and then resorted to dating sites online.
 I still had no luck and many uncomfortable experiences, all with men.
 But in New York, I had my biggest crush on a girl ever!

 I went to New York for a summer abroad in college.
 While there, one of my classmates was this beautiful blonde chick, fair skinned, thin frame, with sea blue eyes and a short, perky hair cut that showcased her blonde locks.
 She looked like a supermodel!
 I stared at her often, whenever we were out on a tour or in between classes.
-She had a boyfriend, of course, who looked like a more muscular and manly version of Ryan Reynolds, so I stayed away.
+She had a boyfriend, of course, who looked like a more muscular and rugged version of Ryan Reynolds, so I stayed away.
 But again, I just thought that I was drawn to her because I adored her looks.
-It wasn't until I started having dreams about marrying her and fantasies that I realized it was more than that.
+It wasn't until I started having dreams and fantasies about marrying her that I realized it was more than that.
 I was having feelings for this girl, she was super sweet and friendly.
 I really didn't talk to her much during the trip, but when I did, she was such an amicable person.
 I even spent my spare time writing a song about her!
-I told my Aunt and Grandmother and they laughed it off, thinking I was joking around.
+I told my aunt and grandmother and they laughed it off, thinking I was joking around.
 I learned later that I wasn't.

 After the experience, I went home to my cousins.
 I simply told them that if a girl asked me out, I wouldn't hesitate to date her and give her a chance.
 My youngest cousin threatened to punch me.
 I didn't bring up the subject again.